Power Management Bus

 The Power Management Bus (PMBus) is a variant of the System Management Bus (SMBus) which is targeted at digital management of power supplies.
 Like SMBus, it is a relatively slow speed two wire communications protocol based on I²C.
-Unlike either of those standards, it defines a substantial number of domain-specific commands rather than just saying how to communicate using commands defined by the reader.
+Unlike either of those standards, it defines a substantial number of domain-specific commands rather than just saying how to communicate using commands defined by the user.

 Overview

 The first part gives an overview with particular reference to SMBus, while the second part goes into detail about all the commands defined for PMBus devices.
 There are both standardized commands and manufacturer specific commands.
 Conformance requirements for PMBus are minimal, and are described in Part I of the specification.
 See the PMBus 1.1 specification for full details.

 Comparison to SMBus

 At the lowest level, PMBus follows SMBus 1.1 with a few differences.
 This information is presented in more detail in Part I of the PMBus specification: